 Disposing of boiler ash

-The boiler will need to be switched off 24 hours prior to the visit.
-Work includes:
+Upon every visit we kindly ask the boiler be switched off 24 hours prior to the visit.
+Our visit will include:

 - Internals within the heat exchanger is thoroughly inspected and cleaned.
 All airway ports, primary and secondary are cleared of carbon build up.